wingsuit-designsystem/wingsuit/docs/src/pages/assets/javascript/index.md

 ---
 ## Custom javascript
 Drupal javascript behaviors are working out of the box in Wingsuit.
-Place your custom javascript code in a `component.behavior.js` file inside your component.
+Put your custom javascript code in a `component.behavior.js` file inside your component.

 Wingsuit will load the file automatically and call the `attach` function after component initialization.

 <b>Sample behavior file:</b>
 ```js
 Drupal.behaviors.button = {
   attach(context, settings) {
     // Do some stuff